ibrvgim/doggycareer/README.md

 > It's a Demo Website, for this reason:
 >
 > - The file attachment feature is disabled to avoid privacy issues for people.
-> - Company logo can be uploaded from logo svg link to avoid database overload.
+> - Company logo can be uploaded by link to svg file to avoid database overload.

 ## OVERVIEW